-- Operating Costs For the wastewater fund most operating costs are fixed. - Personnel Services The wastewater fund projects about 11 new FTEs throughout the study period. - Energy Costs Over the 5 year study period these average a 0.60% increase. - Capital Improvements Total wastewater system capital improvement costs from 2019-2023 are expected to be \$29.2 million in today's dollars.
+- Operating Costs For the wastewater fund most operating costs are fixed. - Personnel Services CRW reviews FTE needs each year to determine how many new are projected over the budget period and includes these into the expense projections.
+The total projected FTEs for all four enterprise funds for the five year period is 16 new FTEs. - Energy Costs Over the 5 year study period these average a 0.60% increase. - Capital Improvements Total wastewater system capital improvement costs from 2019-2023 are expected to be \$29.2 million in today's dollars.
 Only improvements that provide benefits to existing customers are included in revenue requirements.
 Improvements to serve growth are funded from SDFs. - Capital Replacement and Rehabilitation These are capital costs to replace existing capital assets.
 Total capital costs for existing customers over the five year study period are approximately \$1.4 million. - Inter-Fund Loans In 2019 the fund anticipates receiving a \$5.5 million Interfund loan from the water fund for the treatment plant expansion, which will be paid back between 2019 and 2023. - Transfers Out These include the costs for the vehicle replacement fund which is transferred to the fleet department and is about \$587,563 over the five year study period. - Fund Balances For the study, it is assumed that the fund balances will not drop below the requirements presented in the above section. - Debt Service The fund currently has the 2012 revenue bond, which is a refinancing of a 2004 revenue bond series.
-The principal and interest payments equal approximately \$333,000 annually from 2019 through 2023. - Debt Service Coverage The debt service coverage ratio in the model is set to 1.2 times the total annual debt service amount, which is about \$400,000.
+The principal and interest payments equal approximately \$333,000 annually from 2019 through 2023.

+Debt Service Coverage - The debt service coverage ratio in the model is set to 1.2 times the total annual debt service amount, which is about \$400,000.
 This is a bond requirement.